hmrc/self-assessment-api/public/api/conf/2.0/docs/tax-calculation.md

-At a future date, the following endpoints will no longer be available:
+From the end of July 2020, the following endpoints will no longer be available:

 * trigger a tax calculation
 * retrieve a tax calculation